Suchismita-Deb/Suchismita-Deb.github.io/content/post/BehavoiralLeadershipInterview/TimeManagement/Practice.md

 ### Sometimes, it’s almost impossible to get everything done on your to-do list.
 What do you do when your list of responsibilities becomes overwhelming?

 **Situation** - College time and thesis and final sem and representative fo the point and student classroom representative.
-I had to give the updated list of teh class to the subject teacher.
+I had to give the updated list of the class to the subject teacher.

 **Action** - delegate to another batch mate.